guilhermebrv/ts-quiz/README.md

 # ts-quiz

  I started creating this app as my first iOS development personal project while being a completely beginner - around 10 days into learning Swift and UIKit.
 Inspired by my love for Taylor Swift's music, it began as a simple quiz app but grew as I was studying and learning.
-As I was developing it, I continually added some features and refactored code to improve my skills, migrating from MVC to MVVM, for example.
+And while I was developing it, I continually added some new features and refactored the code to improve my skills and to adapt with what I had learn.

   That being said, it reflects my journey from a novice to a little bit more experienced developer and combines my passion for music with my growing proficiency in iOS development.